stenasd/BIGNOTE/projects/secret/pokemonClone.md

 duel other player or search for random opponent loop until winner or least amount of hp if tie rng or continue select skills to enter combat with and skills gets looped in selected order.
-**high stake arena** where winner gets all competeting nfts
+**high stake arena** where winner gets all competing nfts
 # nft
-8 skills that rng based on faction/type nft is asigned.
+8 skills that rng based on faction/type nft is assigned.

 **con** affects hp/combat recovering speed
 **str** is damage in combat
-**dex** is **speed**. speed determin whos move goes first **breed** changes how good stats eggs get
+**dex** is **speed**. speed determine whos move goes first **breed** changes how good stats eggs get

-faction types gives diffrent stats
+faction types gives different stats

 # faction
 multiple diffrent factions on nft.
-Faciton gives 9 moves that can be taken from it and affect stats.
+Faction gives 9 moves that can be taken from it and affect stats.